Peer Educator Leadership Program

 Free to Be’s Peer Educator Leadership Program has the power to significantly influence teens in a very positive way through the use of peer-to-peer education.
 It has been shown that peer educators have a level of trust and comfort with their peers that allowing for more open discussions of sensitive topics.
 Not only is this message more readily received through peer-to-peer education, but the Peer Educators themselves are empowered and supported to make healthy decisions and become positive role models to their peers.

 Peer education leadership programs have been found to offer many benefits to adolescent peer leaders.
 Benefits gained from the program are often sustained and enhanced over time and the skills developed will be used for a lifetime.
 Our peer educators have reported an increased level of confidence, college and job readiness, comfort with public speaking, and overall commitment to Free to Be’s risk avoidance message.

-Junior Peer Educators
+Jr. Peer Educators

 Free to Be recruits, trains and mentors 7th and 8th-grade students to assist in teaching interactive lessons to their younger peers in 5th and 6th grade.
 These lessons include topics about building positive self-esteem, avoiding risk behaviors, building healthy relationships, recognizing and defying bullying, and responding to peer pressure.
 Junior Peer Educators attend monthly 1:1 mentor meetings with a member of Free to Be’s program staff, monthly socials, and participate in an annual training retreat.